george2giga/CsvMapper/README.md

 CsvMapper
 =========

-Small library to map a CSV to a .Net class and viceversa
+Small library to map a CSV file to a .Net class and viceversa